 The team at Crann dreams as big as the children, young people, adults, and families they serve.
 The “big idea” was an accessible play and recreation space in their own backyard.

 Play and recreation spaces are important everyday destinations for families to gather, rest, socialise, and participate in play and recreation.
 However, many individuals, particularly those with disabilities, experience such spaces as sites of spatial and social exclusion because of physical barriers to access and social barriers to participation, constituting a breach of their human rights.
 Leveraging on their trailblazing approach, Crann wanted to do something about it.

-Secondly, armed with this information, the dream started coming to life.
+Armed with this information, the dream started coming to life.
 Our team at UCC pulled together the information gathered and developed a report for the playground designers.
 The report focused on how to provide for play-actions (e.g., swinging, sliding, hanging out), alongside what the priorities for the space were, and what to avoid.
-Ideas for play and recreation solutions were teased out and proposed in the report
+Five rounds of designing and planning followed. including review from the initial focus groups.